Jeju 4.3 Committee: Establishment of the Committee

 Following the release of the official document by Choo Mi-ae, three congressmen from the opposition Grand National Party from Jeju island proposed a draft of a bill that included the establishment of an independent committee regarding the Jeju 4.3 events, under the Office of the Prime Minister.
 The bill marked the first redefinition of the events as something other than a communist rebellion.
-The bill would define the 4.3 events as a disturbance that occurred from the 3rd of April 1948 in Jeju Island.
-Further it would refuse any transitional justice measures beyond the investigation.
-The definition in particular was criticized by activists and victims who demanded a definition that went beyond a disturbance thus acknowledging the 4.3 events as mass human rights violations perpetrated by the state.
+The bill would define the 4.3 events as a "disturbance" that occurred from 3 April 1948 in Jeju Island.
+Further, it would refuse any transitional justice measures beyond the investigation.
+This definition in particular was criticized by activists and victims who demanded a term that went beyond a disturbance, but rather acknowledging the 4.3 events as mass human rights violations perpetrated by the state.
 As such, within a month, activists and victims proposed their own version of the bill defining it as, “Events which occurred in Jeju Island from 1 March 1947 to 27 July 1953 when civilians were abused without good cause during the armed conflicts and governmental suppression by the police, military and paramilitary groups of the US military government and Korea government.”.

 Consequently, two differing bills were put through the negotiation process; activists and victims pushed for definitions, while the Grand National Party pushed for no reparations.
 For the activists and victims, the reparations were a secondary issue relative to defining the 4.3 events, because the redefinition would serve their primary focus which was to honour the victims and their families.
 Thus as Kim puts it, “For activists and victims, the compromise was a strategic and provisional concession in order to enact a special law.”
 A compromise was reached through a bipartisan bill, that consisted of the redefinition of the 4.3 events in accordance with the activists and victims, and an article on a financial and medical subsidy without reparation for the victims.
 The only additional transitional measures that could be guaranteed under the law beyond the establishment of the truth commission were commemoration projects (a memorial park, museum, and cemetery).
-The bill was passed on the 16th of December, 1999, preceding the 4.3 Special Act, and nine months later, the 4.3 Committee.
+The bill was passed on 16 December 1999, preceding the 4.3 Special Act, and nine months later, the 4.3 Committee.